severian5it/ResidenceGiulioCesare/README.md

 Once the form has been validated, a *modal* window will appear, informing the user that the data won't be actually submitted.

+### Footer

+On the very bottom of the page a footer has placed, with link to the following Residence Resource:
+* TripAdvisor
+* Booking
+* AirBnb

 ### Alternate Language Version

-via a flag button in the navbar( `Italy/UK`) is possible to switch between Italian or English Version of the site.
+via a flag button in the navbar(`Italy/UK`) is possible to switch between Italian or English Version of the site.

 ### Colors Palette